Four Seasons Hotel Tokyo at Marunouchi

 Now as Executive Chef at Four Seasons Hotel Tokyo at Marunouchi, Daniel oversees all things food and beverage, delivering a boutique experience marked by precision and attention to detail.
 “The highest quality should be felt across the property at all times,” he explains.
 “So, whether you’re having breakfast in bed, a working brunch or a celebration dinner at our flagship restaurant, you can expect an impeccable standard of food and drink, along with deeply personalised service.”

-Daniel is also leading the tenured team through an ambitious renovation project, all the way from conceptualisation to reopening in summer 2021.
-An exciting addition to Tokyo’s impressive gastronomic scene, the restaurant is poised to become a go-to experience for epicures.
-“We want to create a lineage of special occasion meals for our guests,” he notes, adding that his favourite part of the job is getting to know repeat diners.
+“Our aim is to create a lineage of special memories for guests,” notes Daniel, adding that his favourite part of the job is getting to know repeat diners.
 “I love nothing more than to see the same couple or family visiting us again and again for birthdays, anniversaries and so on; that’s the highest compliment we can receive.”

 Like an entire generation of boys, young Daniel found inspiration in Jamie Oliver’s “very approachable” TV show and cookbooks.
 At 16, armed with a desire to work in the world’s best restaurants, he struck out for London: “I left school in July and started work in August.”
 After cutting his teeth as a line cook at The Ivy, a popular celebrity hangout, he joined the 2 Michelin-starred kitchen of Pied à Terre to learn the fundamentals of modern French cuisine.